foopgp/foopgp-hugowebsite/content/english/blog/2026-04-28-openpgp-id-spec.md

 An eid does more than label a certificate.
 In the reference implementation ([bash-libs](//codeberg.org/foopgp/bash-libs)), it permeates the entire digital ecosystem:

-**Certificate lookup on certificate servers.** The eid serves as a pseudonymous search key on OpenPGP certificate servers (commonly called "keyservers" in the HKP/HKPS protocol — although they actually serve certificates, not private keys).
+**Certificate lookup on certificate servers.** The eid serves as a pseudonymous search key on OpenPGP certificate servers (commonly called "keyservers" in the HKP/HKPS protocol — although they actually serve certificates).
 Anyone who knows the civil-registry data can find the certificate without the server needing to index personal names.

 **Unix User ID derivation.** The identifier is reduced to a 32-bit integer in a reserved range, giving every individual the **same numeric UID on all conforming systems**.
 By the birthday paradox, approximately **55,000 users** are needed on a single system before a 50% chance of collision; when that occurs, additional ranges can be defined.